Fakparu/Cryptocurrencies/README.md

 # Cryptocurrencies
-Using use unsupervised learning to find information on a Data set
+Using unsupervised learning to find information on a Data set